Barangaroo Reserve

 World Architecture News Award, Winner Waterfront 2015

-JPW acknowledges the Traditional Custodians of Country and honours their continuing connection to lands, waters, skies and communities.
+JPW acknowledges the Traditional Custodians of Country and honours their continuing connection to lands, waters, skies, and communities.

-We pay our respects to Elders past, present and emerging – as the Traditional Custodians of the land on which we work; and the Gadigal people of the Eora Nation on whose land our Studio is located.
+We offer our respect to Elders past and those present – as the Traditional Custodians of the land on which we work.